-Recently, several attempts have been made to address this general max-min fair allocation problem using lexicographical optimization [5], [6].
+Recently, several attempts have been made to address the general max-min fair allocation problem using lexicographical optimization [9], [7].
 These works are based on the observation that a max-min fair allocation is lexicographically maximal above the set of all feasible routings, so successive linear programming can be invoked to obtain it.
-The approach taken in [6] is, however, more general: it not only states the existence and the uniqueness of a max-min fair allocation over any compact and convex set, which the set of all possible routings certainly is, but it also gives an algorithm, called Max-min Programming, to compute it over any such set.
+The approach taken in [7] is, however, more general: it not only states the existence and the uniqueness of a max-min fair allocation over any compact and convex set, which the set of all possible routings certainly is, but it also gives an algorithm, called Max-min Programming, to compute it over any such set.
 While these excellent works provide adequate quantitative treatment, an in-depth qualitative analysis, which would reveal the intricate relationship between the specifics of a network and the emergent max-min fair allocation, is still absent in the literature.
 For instance, it is still not clear whether or not the bottleneck argumentation and, consequently, the waterfilling algorithm generalize from the fixed-path model to the routing-independent, generic model, and if yes, then in what particular form bottlenecks arise.
-These questions have gone mostly unresolved so far, albeit their relevance has been very clearly pointed out [6, Section "When bottleneck and waterfilling become less obvious"].
+These questions have gone mostly unresolved so far, albeit their relevance has been very clearly pointed out [7, Section "When bottleneck and waterfilling become less obvious"].

-In this paper, we offer affirmative answers to these important questions.
+In this paper we offer affirmative answers to these important questions.
 After a quick roundup on the notation in Section II, we shall introduce a novel polyhedral description of the throughput allocations realizable in a network (see Section III).
-This polyhedral description is so concise that for simple networks we can as well easily visualize it (see Fig. 1b) and it allows us to gain interesting new insights into the general max-min fair allocation problem.
-In Section IV we present our treatment and then, in Section V, we reveal how the bottleneck argumentation extends to the routing-independent case.
-Finally, in Section VI we summarize our contributions.
+This polyhedral description is so concise that for simple networks we can as well easily visualize it (see Fig. 1c) and it allows us to gain interesting new insights into the nature of capacitated networks and the throughput allocation strategies they give rise to.
+In particular, in Section IV we study non-dominated and Pareto-efficient allocations, basic concepts of which more sophisticated ones can be constructed.
+Then, we turn to max-min fair allocations and we reveal how the bottleneck argumentation extends to the routing-independent case.
+Finally, some related algorithmic questions are discussed and then Section V concludes the paper.

 Reading this paper requires a minimal understanding of the theory of network flows and linear programming.
-To make it more readable even to the less mathematically inclined, all the proofs are deferred to the Appendix.
-For a good introductory material on polyhedra the reader is referred to [7].
+To make it more accessible even to the less mathematically inclined, all the proofs are deferred to the Appendix.
+For a good introductory material on polyhedra, the reader is referred to [10].